-The approach taken to evaluate performance for ADAMTS13 assays is the same as that employed for factor assays in the laboratory level 1 & 2 programme, complying with specifications detailed in ISO 13528 Statistical Methods for use in proficiency testing by interlaboratory comparisons.
+The approach taken to evaluate performance for DOAC assays complies with specifications detailed in ISO 13528 Statistical Methods for use in proficiency testing by interlaboratory comparisons and is as follows:

 The consensus median is taken as the central reference point or "target value".

 A z score is calculated using the following formula:

 [result – mean] / SD